tungtylee/cmdshortcut-davinci/readme.md

-# Develop a command short plugin for DaVinci Platform
+# Develop a command shortcut plugin for DaVinci Platform

 ## Usage